kukuu/blockchain/README.md

   - ethereum - It is an open-source, blockchain-based, decentralized software platform used for its own cryptocurrency, ether.
 It enables SmartContracts and Distributed Applications (ĐApps) to be built and run without any downtime, fraud, control, or interference from a third party

   - smart contracts - These are programs which govern the behaviour of accounts within the Ethereum state.
+It is an IT protocol that simplifies transfers of digital assets between parties in compliance with agreed terms or conditions by defining rules and sanctions around the agreement.
+It is similar to a traditional contract in most cases, except that it can also automatically enforce the agreed obligations.
+With Blockchain technology, intelligent contracts are increasingly used.

   - Buidler (replacement for Truffle) - Bills itself as a "task runner for Ethereum smart contract developers".
 In practice, this means that the tool will help you bootstrap your Solidity project with a template and give you all the scaffolding needed to test out your smart contracts and ultimately deploy onto the Ethereum blockchain.